-- Pinterest Marketing & Pinterest SEO: Use Pinterest as a search engine to drive organic traffic.
+Use Pinterest as a visual search engine with sales-focused pins, business tools, and trend-driven strategies to drive consistent organic traffic.

 Who is Favour Obasi-ike, MBA, MS?